collocations.org

 the systematic collection of data

-efficient | free
+efficient

-The council offers free collection of waste.
+We offer free collection of waste.

-weekly | data | debt, rent, revenue, tax
+debt, rent, revenue, tax

 the need for more efficient tax collection

-VERB + COLLECTION
+VERB + collection

-await, be ready for
+await, be ready for (both BrE)

-Your car is awaiting collection at our garage.
+Your car is awaiting collection.

-arrange, organize
+arrange, organize (both BrE)

 They will arrange collection of the chairs.

-COLLECTION + NOUN
+collection + NOUN

 a lack of collection points for waste paper